Dennis Miller: CNBC show

-E!
-News later reported that MSNBC had considered Miller for a 2002 prime-time talk show, but instead went with Phil Donahue.

-By 2003, Miller began providing regular commentary for the Fox News show Hannity & Colmes.
-E!
-News reported that he was a serious candidate to provide commentary on the show, but the deal did not go through for unknown reasons.

-CNBC had seen a slide in its ratings since Brian Williams was moved to NBC to replace retiring Tom Brokaw in its NBC Nightly News.
-The network had not had a well-known personality in its prime-time lineup since the departure of Geraldo Rivera for Fox News in 2001.
-The nighttime audience for CNBC was smaller than its cable competitors, causing the network to look for a new direction.
-While it had been showing mostly business-oriented talk shows, such as Kudlow & Cramer and Capital Report, NBC Entertainment president Jeff Zucker approached Miller with an offer to do a prime-time political show weeknights in CNBC's 9 p.m.
-(ET) slot, which placed him against Fox's Bill O'Reilly.

-Miller accepted the offer and the show, produced by NBC Studios, began on January 26, 2004, called, simply, Dennis Miller.
+Background

+Miller was considered for a prime-time talk show at MSNBC in 2002 as well as a regular commentator on the Fox News show Hannity & Colmes in 2003 before landing a prime-time political show weeknights on CNBC, simply called Dennis Miller.
+It began airing on January 26, 2004, in the 9:00 p.m.
+(ET) slot, which placed him against Hannity & Colmes.

 CNBC announced that they were "comfortable with an unabashed Bush fan in the middle of its prime-time schedule in an election year."
 Their president Pamela Thomas-Graham said, "When we hired Dennis, we knew exactly what his political beliefs were and his viewers will hear them.
-The reason we hired him is we think he's witty, smart and interesting.
-He's part of a lineup.
-He's not the only person in the lineup."
+The reason we hired him is we think he's witty, smart and interesting."
 She contrasted his political leanings to that of John McEnroe's, whose own talk show followed Miller's in the lineup.
-The group Fairness and Accuracy in Reporting objected that one of the show's producers was Mike Murphy, who was an adviser to Governor Arnold Schwarzenegger (Miller's first guest on the show), and charged that CNBC was setting up a conflict of interest.

-Miller promised to serve as "'an ombudsman' who will tell it like it is and become 'incensed' on the viewer's behalf".
-Stylistically Miller was seen by some as "attempting to be serious, angry, and funny all at the same time," and the show was compared to that of Bill Maher.
+Miller promised to serve as "an ombudsman" who will tell it like it is and become "incensed" on the viewer's behalf".
 When asked if he had the credentials to do a quasi-news show, Miller stressed he was an entertainer.
 "I don't have credibility, I'm a comedian.
 I'm not Ed Murrow up on the roof in a London Fog reporting on the Blitz."

+Content

+The hour-long show contained a daily news segment called "The Daily Rorschach," an interview segment, a panel discussion dubbed "The Varsity," and humorous field pieces by fellow SNL alum Tim Meadows and Last Comic Standings Ant.
+Stylistically, Miller was seen by some as "attempting to be serious, angry, and funny all at the same time," and the show was compared to that of Bill Maher.
+Reviewers felt Miller's riffs would benefit from a live audience, and the show incorporated a "nightclub-style audience of 100 or so" beginning on March 9, 2004.